dougbtv/ratchet-cni/README.md

 ![ratchet_logo][ratchet_logo]

 A [CNI](https://github.com/containernetworking/cni) plugin (generally for Kubernetes) to create multiple isolated networks using [koko](https://github.com/redhat-nfvpe/koko), the container connector.
-Currently, it creates a veth pair between containers to facilitate network isolation, and uses a method similar to [Multus CNI](https://github.com/Intel-Corp/multus-cni) to attach multiple interfaces to a pod, where one is
+Currently, it creates a veth pair between containers to facilitate network isolation, and uses a method similar to [Multus CNI](https://github.com/Intel-Corp/multus-cni) to attach multiple interfaces to a pod, where one is a pass-through to another CNI plugin, and the other is ratchet itself, which creates isolated veth interfaces for containers (and later, also vxlan).

 The configuration allows you to pass-through another CNI plugin to some containers (say, Flannel), yet lets you specifically configure other pods to be eligible for treatment under the network isolation scheme as per Ratchet.
 For now, ones specifies labels for eligible pods to be treated under Ratchet.